intel/terraform-intel-gcp-vm/README.md

 ## Performance Data
 #### Intel Xeon 6 (Granite Rapids) now available on C4 VMs.
-These C4 instances can power even more demanding workloads, delivering the highest frequency of any Google Compute Engine VM — up to 4.2 GHz, the most vCPU and RAM of any Intel-based comparable product, larger L3 cache size, and 1.35x higher maximum memory bandwidth.
+Other variants are using the Intel Xeon 5th generation (Emerald Rapids)These C4 instances can power even more demanding workloads, delivering the highest frequency of any Google Compute Engine VM — up to 4.2 GHz, the most vCPU and RAM of any Intel-based comparable product, larger L3 cache size, and 1.35x higher maximum memory bandwidth.

 #### As of August 2025, the expanded C4 machine series with Intel Xeon 6 is available in 19 zones, with more expansion to come.
 Check the latest regional availability on our regions and zones page (https://cloud.google.com/compute/docs/regions-zones).
 Experience the leading performance, predictability, and control that C4 VMs deliver today!
 To learn more about C4 and its new capabilities, visit the C4 documentation.

+#### Intel Xeon 6 Instance are available using the C4-standard-X-lssd or C4-highmem-X-lssd instance types.
+C4-standard-X and C4-highmem-X are going to be using 5th Gen Intel Xeon (Emerald Rapids)

 #### Find all the information below plus even more by navigating our full library
 #### [INTEL CLOUD PERFROMANCE DATA LIBRARY for GCP](https://www.intel.com/content/www/us/en/developer/topic-technology/cloud/library.html?f:@stm_10381_en=%5BGoogle%20Alphabet%5D)